oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 divided on the histogram bin axis, and each chunk loops through all temporary histograms to accumulate into the output histogram.

+With the overhead associated with this algorithm, the implementation of each `parallel_for` may fallback to a serial implementation.
+It makes sense to include this as part of a future improvement of `parallel_for`, where a user could provide extra information in the call to influence details of the backend implementation from the non-background specific implementation code.
+Details which may be included could include grain size or a functor to determine fallback to serial implementation.

 ### Temporary Memory Requirements
 Both algorithms should have temporary memory complexity of `O(num_bins)`, and specifically will allocate `num_bins` output histogram typed elements for each thread used.
 Depending on the number of input elements, all available threads